Shuvo8693/KarioStarmax/README.md

+# KarioStarmax

-This is an smarwatch app build with kotlin compose, this is an demo app to make communicating data through BLE to show those data and test every watch features. this app work with only specific watches watches.
+KarioStarmax is a smartwatch app currently under development, built with Kotlin and Jetpack Compose.
+This demo app communicates with supported smartwatches over Bluetooth Low Energy (BLE) to receive and display data and to test watch features.
+Currently the app supports only specific watch models.
+The project will be gradually migrated to Flutter in future releases.